DevClass2023/UBA-BLOGGING-API/README.md

 dotnet run

-💭 Why Minimal Comments?
+Why Minimal Comments?
 You might notice that the project code contains minimal comments within the methods and classes themselves.
 This approach follows the principle of "Clean Code" and "Self-Documenting Code".

-Readability: We strive for well-structured code with meaningful variable names, method names, and clear class responsibilities so that the code is inherently understandable.
+Readability -  We strive for well-structured code with meaningful variable names, method names, and clear class responsibilities so that the code is inherently understandable.
 The code itself becomes the primary source of truth for "what" it does.

-Maintainability: Comments can quickly become outdated as code evolves, leading to confusion and errors.
+Maintainability -  Comments can quickly become outdated as code evolves, leading to confusion and errors.
 By minimizing comments, we enforce a discipline of writing clearer code that doesn't need constant annotation.